na-na-hi/renget/archive/8g2bpu.md

 Chespin lifting Minun with his vines to pick an apple from a tree

-Phanpy and friends in winter outfit (in progress)
+~~Phanpy and friends in winter outfits~~

 Phanpy and friends at the blue claw inn

-Gopnik Totodile squatting in a tracksuit and flat cap with a bottle of vodka outside the guildhall (in progress)
+~~Gopnik Totodile squatting in a tracksuit and flat cap with a bottle of vodka outside the guildhall~

-Alakazam wearing a pointy white sheet over his head
+~~Alakazam wearing a pointy white sheet over his head~~

 ~~Chespin holding a large blanket over his head ala Legend of Zelda~~